 Diabetes is a condition that affects your metabolism.
-However, each type affects your metabolism in a different way, and the treatment plans differ depending on type, severity, and other health factors.
+However, each type affects your metabolism differently, and the treatment plans differ depending on the type, severity, and other health factors.

 Types of diabetes & main symptoms

 There are three main types of diabetes: type 1, type 2, and gestational diabetes.
 When your body breaks down sugars and carbohydrates, it produces glucose, or what your cells use to create energy.
 However, for the cells to use glucose, cells also need a hormone called insulin found in your bloodstream.

 When you have diabetes, your body either does not produce enough insulin, produces too much insulin, cannot use the insulin it produces, or some combination of these things.
 Since your body is not efficiently using the glucose, it builds up in your blood causing problems.

 Symptoms vary depending on the type of diabetes and its severity.
 Generally, the most common symptoms include urinating often, feeling very thirsty, feeling very hungry even though you are eating, extreme fatigue, blurry vision, cuts or bruises that are slow to heal, weight loss even though you are eating more (type 1), and tingling, pain, or numbness in the hands or feet (type 2).

 1. Stick to your schedule to test your blood sugar

 When creating a diabetes treatment plan with your doctor, you will create a schedule to test your blood sugar.
 Generally, this will take place several times throughout the day.
 It is important to stay on track.
 This information is vital to prevent severe decreases or increases in your blood sugar which can have very negative side effects.

 Beyond the regular schedule to test your blood sugar, some doctors recommend you add an extra check.
 This check should be at a random time, outside of your schedule, and change from day to day.
 Spot checking will help you gain a better sense of how your blood sugar levels are doing.